PamNawi/BlueAgate/content/Study Notes/Game Development/Game Design/Courses/Level Design For Games/Week 05.md

   - CGMA
 ---
 # Planning Phase
-A documentation to help the future phase
+During the planning phase is useful to create a documentation to help the future phases.
+This document should have:
-- Description of the place and the major plot
+- Description of the place and the major plot that occurs there
 - Landmarks : POIs
-- NPCs (who is here and doing what?)
+- NPCs that the player can interact with. (who is here and doing what?)
 - References images for the POIs and environment
-- 2-D Map
+- 2-D Map (Possible a topdown view or a side view)

-- Districts:
-	- Can create distinct areas within the level.
-Have factors that can differentiate these districts, such as architectural styles, environmental features or gameplay mechanics

 # World Building
+Some aspects are important to consider when building a world.
 ### Theme and Setting:
 Establish a cohesive theme and setting for the level:
 - Visual elements